scottmorr/workout-tracker/README.md

 Primary technologies used for this project were...Express, Mongoose.
 Below is an image where thue user can track workouts created.
 ![fitnessttacker2](https://user-images.githubusercontent.com/61360215/86074892-0012dc80-ba44-11ea-8b26-172d439d6025.jpg)

+Finally, workout-tracker allows the user to see how much they excercise each day!